{{org_field_logo}}

 7.1 Final Salary Payments

-7.2 Return of Company Property
+7.2 Return of Company Property, Service User Information and Access Items

 7.3 Reference Requests

-- Personal references will not be provided by management on behalf of the company.
+Personal references must not be provided by managers or staff on behalf of {{org_field_name}} unless specifically authorised.

 8. Exit Interviews and Staff Retention Strategies